theNewDynamic/gohugo-theme-ananke/README.md

 #### Featured image as Page Resources

 If user is using [Page Resources](https://gohugo.io/content-management/page-resources/), the theme will try and match the `featured_image` from with a page resource of type `image` and use its relative permalink.
-If no `featured_image` is set, the theme will look for a Page Resource of type `image` whose filepath incudes either `cover` or `feature`
+If no `featured_image` is set, the theme will look for a Page Resource of type `image` whose filepath includes either `cover` or `feature`

 #### Other hero settings